astrada/google-drive-ocamlfuse/doc/Configuration.md

     log_directory=

+[Since 0.6.20] Specifies a Google Drive folder to use as root, if you don't want to expose your entire drive from your mountpoint.
+You can use a folder id or a full remote path:

+    root_folder=

+[Since 0.6.23] Specifies the Team Drive id, if you want to mount a [[Team Drive|Team Drives]]:

+    team_drive_id=

 ### Document export formats

 `desktop` format creates a shortcut to the document that will be opened in the web browser for edit.